 Abarim Publications' online Biblical Greek Dictionary

-- Together with the preposition μετα (meta), meaning with or among: the verb μεθερμηνευω (methermeneuo), meaning to translate or interpret (Matthew 1:23, Mark 5:41, John 1:41).
+- Together with the preposition μετα (meta), meaning with or among: the verb μεθερμηνευω (methermeneuo), meaning to be with translation or interpretation.
+This verb is used 7 times; see full concordance.